norahmaryam/norahmaryam.github.io/content/posts/papermod/designing-ai-swe-teams-part-1/index.md

 - Streamlined debugging
 - Reduced human error

 While some of these were obvious like reduced human error and enhanced productivity, the other findings are quite compelling.
-As my brother put it so eloquently:
+As the Nvidia CEO so presciently said way back in 2017:

-> Software is eating the world, but AI is eating software
+> Software is eating the world, but AI is going to eat software

 ## Taking a step back